cris93g/cris93g/README.md

 ~ I wish I did more open source work, and I'll try my best to get more into it in the near future.

+📧 Email if I can help out with anthing Christiandevwork@gmail.com

-🤵 Because "you have to" <a href="https://www.linkedin.com/in/cristiansgonzalez/">LinkedIn<a/>
+🤵 Because "you have to have a " <a href="https://www.linkedin.com/in/cristiansgonzalez/">LinkedIn<a/>